Landlord Legislation 2020 – Everything you need to know about becoming legally compliant

 Electrical Safety Certificates

-What this means is that landlords can still be prosecuted if it is proven that an electrical installation within a rental property is unsafe.
+What this means is that landlords can still currently be prosecuted if it is proven that an electrical installation within a rental property is unsafe.

 Unsafe electrical systems contribute toward approximately 10% of house fires.
 They can also cause problems with electric shocks, burns, and even explosions in some cases.
 Are you prepared to run that risk?